openid/AppAuth-Android/README.md

 ### Handling the Redirect

-In the `AndroidManifest.xml`, declare the activity that receives the redirect URI intent, and the scheme of your OAuth client's redirect URI
+In the `AndroidManifest.xml`, declare the activity that receives the redirect URI intent, and the scheme of your OAuth client's redirect URI:

 ```
 <activity android:name="net.openid.appauth.RedirectUriReceiverActivity">